YuzheZhang-1999/DiffTSR/README.md

 <details>
 <summary>🇬🇧 English Q&A: For some details you may want to know, here is a summary for your reference (click to expand)</summary>

+0. **Generalization of DiffTSR to Real-World Scenarios**

+   **A:** DiffTSR takes various real-world degradations into account during training, inheriting the complex degradation modeling from BSRGAN and Real-ESRGAN.
+Moreover, the "Blind" in "Blind Text Image Super-Resolution" specifically refers to the restoration of images with unknown degradations, which is targeted at real-world scenarios.

 1. **Does the Unet in IDM use Stable-Diffusion weights?**